This raw ice cream recipe is so simple that it can hardly be considered a recipe. More like a concoction. What it can be considered is delicious.

 Note on freezing bananas: The flavor of frozen bananas comes out best when you wait until your bananas are pretty spotted and brown to freeze them.
 I just peel them, compost the peel, and then put them in a ziploc bag without any air in it.
 Label the baggie because the bananas typically only stay freezer burn-free for about three months.

 Blend all the ingredients in a strong blender until smooth.
 You'll notice the color gets a little bit lighter, and the texture should be like smooth frozen yogurt.
 Depending on the strength of your blender, this could take anywhere from 20 seconds to a few minutes.
 I love my Vitamix for jobs like this because it churns the ice cream out in 20 seconds, and everything is perfectly pulverized and smooth.
+I always use the tamper to help the banana to the blades- if you make it work without tamping you'll end up with a thinner frozen yogurt because it will blend for longer.

 Taste to see if there is enough cacao for your tastes, and add 1/2 teaspoon more at a time to increase the chocolately-ness of this recipe.
 If you have kids who like it a bit sweeter, you can toss in 2 dates to give it more sweetness without adding refined sugars.